0xbigshaq/redis-afl/README.md

 ![img0](./stats-demo.png)

 >**Note:** The fuzzing speed/execs per second will not be high if you don't have a strong machine.
 This can be solved in two approaches: The first approach is '_Trying Harder_', to apply this, just keep reading through the _Distributed Fuzzing_ section below.
-The 2nd approach is '_Trying Smarter_', this approach involves patching the server in a more specific way that cuts down the performance costs, more about it can be found [in this blogpost](fuzzing-smarter-post-url).
+The 2nd approach is '_Trying Smarter_', this approach involves patching the server in a more specific way that cuts down the performance costs, such example can be found [here](https://github.com/0xbigshaq/apache-afl).

 # Distributed Fuzzing